ergoplatform/ergodocs/docs/dev/protocol/index.md

 4. Easy Oracle creation
 5. Native support for complex signature schemes

-Creating financial contracts on the blockchain isn’t just about the functionality.
-It’s about making that functionality safe and accessible, as well as powerful.
+Creating financial contracts on the blockchain isn't just about the functionality; it's about making that functionality safe and accessible, and powerful.

 ### [Sigma Protocols](/site/dev/scs/sigma/index.html)